A Meta-embedding-based Ensemble Approach for ICD Coding Prediction: Proposed Approach

 In this case, the Euclidean distance between two words $\hat{\boldsymbol{w}}_{1}$ and $\hat{\boldsymbol{w}}_{2}$ based on Eq.~\ref{eq:avg_meta} is given as follows:

-Coates and Bollegala~\cite{DBLP:conf/naacl/CoatesB18} shows that the source embeddings are approximately orthogonal (Eq.~\ref{eq:meta_avg_approx}) and hence, averaging captures approximately similar information as concatenation, without increasing the dimensionality.
+Coates and Bollegala~\cite{DBLP:conf/naacl/CoatesB18} showed that the source embeddings were approximately orthogonal and hence, averaging captured approximately similar information as concatenation, without increasing the dimensionality.
 Hence, we use this averaging method for combining the word embeddings as meta-embeddings.

-\item [Locally linear meta-embedding] In the above method, we find that averaging-based meta-embeddings performs comparable to concatenation~\cite{DBLP:conf/naacl/CoatesB18}.
-However, one of it's limitation is that it does not capture the variations present within the local neighbourhood of the word vectors in different sources.
-To address this issue, Bollegala et al.~\shortcite{DBLP:conf/ijcai/BollegalaHK18} constructed meta-embeddings in an unsupervised manner where they consider the mapping of embeddings from different sources to a common meta-embedding space based on the local neighbourhood of a word in each of the sources.
-Two steps were performed i.e the embeddings in each source for a given word was reconstructed based on its local neighbourhood and this was used for projecting the embeddings into a common meta-embedding space such that the nearest neighbouring words are embedded close to each other.
+\paragraph{Locally Linear Meta-embedding} In the above method, we find that averaging-based meta-embeddings performs comparably to concatenation ~\cite{DBLP:conf/naacl/CoatesB18}.
+However, one of it's limitations is that it does not capture the variations present within the local neighbourhood of the word vectors in their respective sources.
+To address this issue, Bollegala et al.~\cite{DBLP:conf/ijcai/BollegalaHK18} constructed meta-embeddings in an unsupervised manner where they considered the mapping of embeddings from different sources to a common meta-embedding space based on the local neighbourhood of a word in each of the sources.
+Two steps were performed (1) the word embeddings in each source were reconstructed based on their local neighbourhoods (2) these reconstructions were used to project the embeddings into a common meta-embedding space such that the the local neighbourhoods were preserved.